 Reading Brandy Labels

 Traditional brandy has a rating system to describe its quality and age.
 These indicators are most often used for French brandies and typically near the brand name on the label.
 The star rating is older and generally no longer used but sometimes referenced for comparisons.
 American brandy can carry these designations without minimum requirements.

-- V.S.O.P.: "Very Superior Old Pale" or 5-star.
-Cognac, Armagnac, and Calvados must be aged at least five years in wood.
+- VSOP: "Very Superior Old Pale" or 5-star.
+Cognac, Armagnac, and Calvados must be aged at least four years in oak.

-- Vintage: Stored in the cask until the time it is bottled with the label showing the vintage date.
+- Vintage: Designates brandy stored in the cask until it is bottled with the label showing the vintage date.

 In food, brandy is often used similar to a cooking wine.
 Brandy is added to savory and sweet sauces and incorporated into desserts.
 It's also used to make brandied fruit.